 - Warfarin – this medication has a very narrow therapeutic range and the potential impact of going outside that therapeutic range is more serious.
 Anybody on Warfarin can take herbs as long as they get their Warfarin levels regularly checked (INR test).

 - Anti-epileptic medications – some herbs can alter the effectiveness of these medications so extra care needs to be taken by the practitioner.

-Chinese Herbs are Gentle and Safe
+Chinese Herbs are Gentle

-Chinese herbs are gentle on the body and safe when prescribed correctly.
+Chinese herbs are gentle on the body when prescribed correctly.
 We always recommend that you take your herbs at least 2 hours away from any medications to help avoid any issues.
 The only change we sometimes see is to bowel habits where the patient’s bowels may be loose.
 However, this is often a part of how the Chinese herbs do their job and is of no cause for concern.
 There is over 2000 years of history and experience behind Chinese herbs making it the most widely used natural therapy used in the world.